-Mayoral task force mooted to deal with Wellington's water woes
+Mayoral taskforce launched over Wellington's water woes

-It's understood a mayoral task force is being mooted as Wellington City Council moves into damage control over what some councillors are calling a water crisis.
+A mayoral taskforce is being launched as Wellington City Council moves into damage control over what some councillors are calling a water crisis.

 An urgent meeting was held yesterday after two major wastewater pipelines failed within a month of one another and a string of burst water mains, which left hundreds of residents without water in their homes.

+"We understand the high public interest in this issue and so will ensure the taskforce's work is open and transparent.

+"In the meantime, we will continue to work with Wellington Water to ensure that specific current problems are dealt with efficiently and that communication with the public about them is improved.

-Furthermore, Southern Ward councillor Fleur Fitzsimons has called on the council's chief executive to launch a "detailed and wide-ranging inquiry" into the operation of Wellington Water and its relationship with the council.
+Furthermore, Southern Ward councillor Fleur Fitzsimons has today also called on the council's chief executive to launch a "detailed and wide-ranging inquiry" into the operation of Wellington Water and its relationship with the council.

 "Residents deserve better than the defeatist excuses that have been coming out about our city's infrastructure.
-Our call for a wide-ranging inquiry is about ensuring that we all know the extent of the problems, how they came about, and how much investment is required to fix the problems", she said
+Our call for a wide-ranging inquiry is about ensuring that we all know the extent of the problems, how they came about, and how much investment is required to fix the problems," she said

 The notice of motion has been seconded by councillor Jill Day.

-"Water is a taonga for Māori and the Council and Wellington Water must comply with Te Tiriti o Waitangi in the delivery and maintenance services for water in our city, this inquiry will ask important questions to ensure this happens.
+"Water is a taonga for Māori and the council and Wellington Water must comply with Te Tiriti o Waitangi in the delivery and maintenance services for water in our city, this inquiry will ask important questions to ensure this happens.
 I am asking the CEO to ensure that mana whenua are actively involved in the inquiry," Day said

-At least eight councillors have signed the notice of motion so far, which will be tabled at the council's Strategy and Policy Committee.
+Eight councillors originally signed the notice of motion and now Foster and three others have added their support.
+It will be tabled at the council's Strategy and Policy Committee.

 At a high-level meeting yesterday Wellington Water bosses admitted they did not have a complete understanding of the state of the water network, and proposed an "enhanced" programme to assess its condition.